The door slams shut. Without looking up from her writing, she says, "The door MUST be left ajar."

 All the while he was talking to me, he kept his eyes focused on the bookshelf in front of him, watching it as if a movie were being played there before him from such moments of his past as he described them each to me.

+When he was done, he glanced up in my direction and lowered his hand to his lap.
 His rocking was back to a calmer pace.
 What I wanted to do was find a way to fight the world for him.
 The best weapons I had were prayer.
-I prayed silently for him, his world, his soul and selfishly for my safety and strength.I spoke out loud, the words that best suited the moment, keeping my place in his world where it needed to
+I prayed silently for him, his world, his soul and selfishly for my safety and strength.I spoke out loud, the words that best suited the moment, keeping my place in his world where it needed to be.

 ~~